-Receivables at June 30, 2023 consisted of taxes and accounts (billings for user charged services and student fees).
+Receivables at June 30, 2024 consisted of taxes, accounts (billings for user charged services and student fees) and intergovernmental grants and entitlements.
 All receivables are considered collectible in full due to the ability to foreclose for the nonpayment of taxes, the stable condition of State programs and the current year guarantee of federal funds.
 A summary of the principal items of receivables reported on the statement of net position follows: